NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 ## 0. Prerequisites
 1. Ensure you have a Windows PC equipped with an RTX GPU, ideally with at least 16GB of VRAM (GeForce RTX 4070Ti or higher).
 2. Download and install **[NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/)** for local AI development.
+This project is tested with the latest version - 0.50.16.

 3. Generate a HuggingFace [User Access Token](https://huggingface.co/docs/hub/en/security-tokens).
 Ensure your HuggingFace account has access to the Meta LLaMA3-8B-Instruct model [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).